|

 Gal 5,1-15

-· (180b) Works of the devil Ø
+(180b) Works of the devil

-Practicing witchcraft Ø
+Practicing witchcraft >>

-Wolves lead people into a cult Ø Wolves bypass
+Wolves lead people into a cult >> Wolves bypass

-the cross – After many centuries of manipulation, the
+the cross –

 religious leaders of Israel erroneously associated circumcision with the law,

-nothing to do with the law.
+he was circumcised, making circumcision a symbol of faith, not the law.
 In fact, the law was given 430 years later, making

 it wasn’t even a requirement of faith!
 Paul’s complaint was that the